geochemica/Homework_Week_6/README.md

 #The updates from 1:29 pm on October 23, 2017 cannot be pushes to github so the R markdown file will be more updated than the HTML file

 #Changes from Oct 24 uploaded at 10:31 pm.
 The following still cannot be completed (PI and labelling the equation on the second question; the function still does not work properly).
+I will continue to work on these tomorrow and continue to label what changes have happened here.
+I plan on putting whatever old code was here and showing how it was changed into the new code so that all revisions can be seen.